 Your team needs to have a feeling of togetherness.
 When they get up every day, there should be an understanding and a goal that keeps them motivated.
 If you want your remote team to feel engaged, then you need to set action plans for them, keep them accountable and see them through any difficulties.
 For every single initiative that a business starts, ensure that the average employee also has a say in it or is at least responsible for a small part of it.

 2. Equip them with the right tools

-SurveySparrow’s 360 degree employee feedback software lets you conduct appraisals, boost productivity and drive growth of your remote employees.
-Combine this 360 degree feedback with an employee engagement survey to improve the overall experience and authenticity of
+SurveySparrow’s 360 degree employee feedback software lets you conduct appraisals, boost productivity and drive growth of your remote workers.
+Combine this 360 degree feedback with a recurring employee engagement survey to iron out issues at every level.

 3. Communicate regularly